AtasieOana/Game-of-the-Amazons/README.md

 # Game of the Amazons
-**Project developed in Ptyhon, using MiniMax and Alpha-beta algorithms**
+**Project developed in Python, using MiniMax and Alpha-beta algorithms**

 ## Game description